keptn/keptn/usecases/performance-as-a-service/README.md

 # Performance as a Service

-Performance as a self-service aims on moving from manual sporadic execution and analysis of performance tests to a fully automated on-demand self-service model for developers.
+This use case aims on moving from manual sporadic execution and analysis of performance tests to a fully automated on-demand self-service model for developers.
 This provides early performance feedback and results in better performing software that gets deployed into production.

 ##### Table of Contents
  * [Step 1: Define request attributes in Dynatrace](#step-one)